Whether you’re already a YouTuber or are considering starting your own YouTube channel, you may wonder how much money YouTubers make?

-How long are your YouTube videos?
+How long are your YouTube videos on your YouTube Channel?

 The length of your videos has an impact on your earnings.
 Generally, videos above 10 minutes tend to earn more as Google uses mid-roll ads (ads in the middle of the video).
 This means that YouTubers earn more money based on viewers getting to see more ads on the same number of videos, and this can potentially increase your earnings.

 A short video will only provide a few advertisements to be shown, and it will affect how much money the video content will create and generate from Adsense revenue.
 Some highest-paid YouTubers like Logan Paul, Ryan’s World, Dude Perfect, Jake Paul, and other youtube stars have created videos from simple to complex ideas to make long Youtube videos.

 Do you comply with the YouTube Partner Program rules?